dakep/adapense-paper-numerical-studies/README.md

 ## License

 The code and derived files in this repository are © David Kepplinger (2021) and published under the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) license.

+The file *renv/active.R* is © RStudio, PBC (2021) and distributed under the MIT License

 See file [*LICENSE*](./LICENSE) for details.